suriyun-production/mmorpg-kit-docs/docs/pages/032-server-list-for-client.md

 # Server list for client / Client Production Build

-If you planned to run multiple servers you can add network settings to connect to each server at client side by right click at Project tab select
+If you planned to run multiple servers you can add network settings to connect to each server at client side by right click at `Project` tab, then select
 **Create -> Create NetworkSetting -> MmoNetworkSetting**

 ![](https://cdn-images-1.medium.com/max/1600/0*98043rQP_fuq-nXw)